google/flutter-desktop-embedding/macos/README.md

 * FlutterEmbedderMac.framework is the output of this project.
 It wraps FlutterEmbedder and implements the embedding API.

+## Caveats

+Many features that would be useful for desktop development (e.g., the ability to interact with the menu bar) do not yet exist.
+More platform plugins that provide additional functionality will be added over time.

 Stay tuned for more documentation, and a sample project using the framework.